-As you move into low-fat and non-fat cooking, be aware that you won't hear and popping of oil as you cook, so you'll really need to keep an eye on things!
+As you move into low-fat and non-fat cooking, be aware that you won't hear any popping of oil as you cook, so you'll need to keep an eye on things!

 No seasoning necessary!
 Wash the pan according to the instructions, avoid banging or stacking that will put the finish at risk, and have fun!

 Again, if you've gotten accustomed to applying a layer of cooking spray, move that spray to the opposite end of the kitchen when you use your Gotham pan.

 While many cooks like a bit of olive oil in their pans, cooking spray is strongly frowned upon by the manufacturer.